-Melissa Gilbert was cast as Laura Ingalls when she was 9 years old.
-America watched her grow up on Little House on the Prairie.
+Melissa Gilbert was cast in Little House on the Prairie when she was 9 years old.
+America watched her character Laura Ingalls grow up on Little House on the Prairie.
 They saw her fight bullies, make friends, develop her first crush, and eventually fall in love and get married.
 But just because Laura was suddenly interested in romance doesn’t mean Gilbert was.
 Here’s why the actor “got a sick feeling in [her] stomach that didn’t go away for the next two seasons” whenever she saw “Almanzo Wilder” pop up in the script.

 Melissa Gilbert was not ready to grow up when Laura Ingalls did on ‘Little House on the Prairie’